MariaMangru/An-Investigation-Into-The-Impact-of-Transit-Improvements-on-Toronto-Traffic-Volumes-2010-2019/README.md

 ## Statement on LLM usage

-Aspects of this code were written/validated with the help of the LLM, ChatGpt.
-The entire chat history is available in inputs/llms/usage.txt.
+Aspects of the introduction were written with the help of the LLM, ChatGpt.
+The entire chat history is available in other/llms/usage.txt.